Millions of women in the United States use an intrauterine device (IUD) for birth control.

 If you have no idea how to feel or reach for the IUD strings, make sure to ask your doctor on the day of your appointment.

 What are the Symptoms of a Moved IUD?

-It can be hard to recognize if the intrauterine device has moved out of place, especially if it only moved ever so slightly.
+It can be hard to recognize if your IUD has moved out of place, especially if it only moved ever so slightly.
 In this case, you may not even feel or notice anything weird.

-However, if your IUD has definitely moved or has fallen out, these are the signs and symptoms you should watch out for:
+However, if your IUD has definitely moved, these are the signs and symptoms you should watch out for: